What is the best lightweight hiking backpack for day trips in 2025?

 Multi-purpose packs that serve as both hiking backpacks and everyday carry bags, featuring laptop compartments, urban styling, and convertible designs for various activities.

-Top 5 Lightweight Hiking Backpacks in 2025
+Which Lightweight Hiking Backpacks Stand Out in 2025?

 Osprey Talon 22L Men's Lightweight Hiking Backpack with Hipbelt, Black/Coal Grey